starfederation/datastar-clojure/adapter-ring/README.md

 # Datastar ring adapter

-Datastar sdk adapter for [ring](https://github.com/ring-clojure/ring).
+Datastar SDK adapter for [ring](https://github.com/ring-clojure/ring).
 It is currently tested with [ring-jetty-adapter](https://github.com/ring-clojure/ring/tree/master/ring-jetty-adapter)

-This sdk adapter is based on the `ring.core.protocols/StreamableResponseBody` protocol.
+This SDK adapter is based on the `ring.core.protocols/StreamableResponseBody` protocol.
 Any ring adapter using this protocol should work with this library.

 ## Installation